adamtaylor/adamtaylor.github.io/_drafts/2012-01-16-application-level-metrics.md

 [Perl](https://metacpan.org/module/Net::Statsd).

-If you're starting to collect metrics from scratch, it's probably well worth investigation StatsD (and graphite).
+If you're starting to collect metrics from scratch, it's probably well worth investigating StatsD (and graphite).
 However, at work, we already have the infrastructure in place to collect metrics using Ganglia.

 Short of modifying StatsD to send the metrics to Ganglia, or setting